 EMU Theatre Updates and Vaccine Requirements

-It has been a while, and we have missed you all!
-EMU Theatre is thrilled that our 2021-2022 season is returning to live performance!
-As we move forward, we ask that you forgive any inconvenience while we navigate creating theatre in the world of COVID.
-As updated information is received, it will be shared here and on our social media.
-Our current season can be found here.
+Our 2021-2022 season will be coming to an end with the musical comedy, The 25th Annual Putnam County Spelling Bee.
+More on the production can be found here.
 If you have any questions or would like more information about EMU Theatre, please contact Pam Cardell at [email protected] or leave a message at 734.487.1220 and we will respond as soon as possible.

 Covid protocol for audiences attending EMU Theatre productions:

 - MASKS ARE A MUST: Everyone attending an EMU Theatre event must wear a mask that covers their nose and mouth while in the building.
 If you need a mask, please see a house manager.

 - SOCIAL DISTANCING: We ask that patrons maintain a minimum of 3 feet of social distancing while in attendance.
 Once inside the theatre we will be distancing by leaving an empty seat between parties.

 - VACCINATIONS & TESTING: While vaccinations are not currently required for audiences, we strongly encourage Covid vaccinations and/or testing before attending any public event.

 - SICK?
 STAY HOME: If you aren't feeling well or are exhibiting any Covid symptoms, we ask that you do not attend a performance.
 Refunds and exchanges will be available for those unable to attend.

 Vaccination requirements for students participating in EMU Theatre: